-Next we study the effect of the program on spending.
-Using modern difference-in-differences techniques (Callaway and Sant'Anna, 2021; Sun and Abraham, 2021) and exploiting the differential timing of withdrawal, we find a high marginal propensity to spend (MPX) out of the first withdrawal of at least 0.43 (0.01) over eight weeks, spread broadly across categories and with at least 60% of discernible spending on non-durables.
-This spending response was very sharp, with 71% occurring within two weeks and 90% within four weeks.
-The MPX out of the second withdrawal, which two-thirds returned for and which occurred after activity had recovered, was 0.48 (0.01).
-Applying quantile difference-in-differences to spending changes, we find that the MPX was near-uniformly distributed up to 0.95 but with a long right tail (5% had an MPX of greater than one and 1% greater than 2.7).
-Among withdrawers, there were strong negative relationships between the MPX and several measures of pre-withdrawal financial health, and strong positive relationships with pre-withdrawal gambling and cash withdrawal.
-The least-liquid 40% spent more than double that of (\$2,500 more than) the most-liquid 20%.
+its pre-withdrawal level.
+The MPX out of the second withdrawal, which two-thirds returned for, and which occurred after COVID-19 had effectively been eliminated and economic activity had recovered substantially, was 0.48 (0.01), even higher than in the first round.
+This suggests that, if anything, pandemic conditions dampened the observed spending response.
+Applying quantile difference-in-differences to spending changes, we find that the MPX was near-uniformly distributed up to 0.95 but with a long right tail (5% had an MPX of greater than one and 1% greater than 2.3).
+Among withdrawers, a higher propensity to spend was strongly predicted by several measures of poor financial health, as well as higher pre-withdrawal gambling and cash withdrawals.
+On average, the least-liquid 40% spent more than double that of (or \$2,500 more than) the most-liquid 20%.